rurban/ctl/docs/list.md

 **T** and the method name.
 E.g `list_int` with `#define T int`.

 Adding, removing and moving the elements within the list or across several lists does not invalidate the iterators or references.

-An iterator is invalidated only when the corresponding element is deleted.
+Note:
+Most function accepting or returning iterators, use return `node*` (`B*`) pointers instead.

 # Member types